No. 3 Notre Dame slams Syracuse 36-3 at Yankee Stadium

 BATTER UP

-Notre Dame improved 17-6-3 all-time at Yankee Stadium, including 2-0 at the newest version.
+Notre Dame improved 17-6-3 all-time at Yankee Stadium, including 2-0 at the newest version and 3-0 since Kelly took over.

 UP NEXT